 Today is the Feast of José Sánchez del Río.

-I would very much like a relic of this wonderful saint for our time.
+I would very much like a relic of this wonderful saint.
 Anyone?

 I suspect many people, perhaps even among the readers here, have convinced themselves that the persecution of the Church and Christians on a great scale could never happen in our time.
 There couldn’t possibly be such a change in our present conditions such that Catholics, priests especially, were rounded up and shot against the walls of their churches, hanged in their sanctuaries, put into concentration camps.
 No, No. That couldn’t possibly happen.